lutz-stu/hackergames-launcher/README.md

 ![HACKGAMES-Screenshot-nobg2](https://github.com/user-attachments/assets/04016300-3a33-4249-b5b9-212f4f448604)

 ## Features
-- dowload games if they aren't installed
+- Dowload games if they aren't installed
-- launch games if they are installed
+- Launch games if they are installed
+- Automatically update the games if there is a new version available online
+- Uninstall games
+- See currently installed version

-# To-do
+## To-do
 - [x] Option to update games
 - [x] Option to delete games
 - [ ] Add more games that currently don't have a build for Windows